-The Troy measurement system is used to weigh precious metals bullion, gemstones and gunpowder.
+The Troy measurement system is used to weigh precious metals bullion, gemstones, and gunpowder.

-For the Latest Bullion Market News...
+For the Best Bullion Market News...